thisbejim/Pyrebase/.github/ISSUE_TEMPLATE.md

 Please don't be discouraged if you do not get a response to your issue quickly, I maintain Pyrebase for fun and don't always have as much free time as I'd like.

-Thank you for helping make Pyrebase a better!
+Thank you for helping make Pyrebase better!